FreedomBen/rtl8188ce-linux-driver/README.md

     iwconfig <if-name> | grep "Tx-Power"

-The current tx power will be listed as `Tx-Power=xx dBm`
+The current Tx power will be listed as `Tx-Power=xx dBm`

 4\.
 If you're getting power drops*: